rzmahmood/StarkNet-NFT-Template/README.md

 Solution: You are either trying to mint or burn an NFT using an account that does not had permission.
 You can grant the account permission by seeing [Grant Minting Permissions](#Grant-Minting-Permissions)

+Issue: `The provided private key is not compatible with the public key stored in the contract.`

+Solution: Convert the Argent Private Key into Hex format.
+Do this by pasting your private key here https://www.rapidtables.com/convert/number/decimal-to-hex.html and prepending `0x` to the beginning of the result